 All of these are marketing tactics that are “forced upon” anyone, who expresses interest in the brand.
 It’s not a natural progression in a community sense.
 In a true community, members stumble into the group and then start talking with one another, usually naturally and without any real incentives.

 It’s not necessarily a bad thing that brands are more likely to market instead of build community on Facebook.
 When done right, marketing on Facebook can be quite effective.
 That’s evident from Fortune 50 companies all the way down to mom and pop shops.
-After all, it’s all about creating an overall marketing strategy that understands your core business goals, and then using the most effective channels and tactics to achieve them.
+After all, it’s all about creating an overall digital marketing strategy that understands your core business goals, and then using the most effective channels and tactics to achieve them.
 Facebook is one of the popular channels to spread awareness, get people talking about you and your products, increase conversions, drive offline actions (like event attendance) and even increase sales.
 However, if you’re trying to build a community around your brand through Facebook, it might be time to reconsider those strategies.